logo for nutrition-and-you.com

 Photo: bcmom

-In their natural habitat, they found in acidic sandy bogs throughout the cooler parts of the Europe, Northern states in the United States and Canada.
-The plants are actually dwarf, creeping shrubs or vines which run up to 2 m long and 10 to 20 cm in height.
-They have slender, wiry, not so thick or woody stems bearing small evergreen leaves.
+In its natural habitat, the cranberry plant grows vigorously in acidic sandy bogs, all across the temperate and cooler parts of Europe, Northern states in the United States, and Canada.
+The plant is a dwarf, creeping shrub, or vine, which runs up to 10 to 20 cm in height.
+It features slender, wiry, not so thick, woody stems bearing small, evergreen leaves.

-• Delicious, cranberries have significantly high amounts of phenolic flavonoid phytochemicals called pro-anthocyanidins (PAC’s).
-Scientific studies have shown that consumption of berries have potential health benefits against cancer, aging and neurological diseases, inflammation, diabetes, and bacterial infections.
+1. Delicious, tart cranberries hold significantly high amounts of phenolic flavonoid phytochemicals called proanthocyanidins (PAC’s).
+Scientific studies have shown that consumption of berries has potential health benefits against cancer, aging and neurological diseases, inflammation, diabetes, and bacterial infections.

-• Antioxidant compounds in cranberries such as oligomeric proanthocyanidins (OPC’s), anthocyanidin flavonoids, cyanidin, peonidin and quercetin may prevent cardiovascular disease by counteracting against cholesterol plaque formation in the heart and blood vessels.
-These compounds in the cranberry helps body lower LDL cholesterol levels and increase “good” or HDL levels in the blood.
+2. Antioxidant compounds such as oligomeric proanthocyanidins (OPC’s), anthocyanidin flavonoids, cyanidin, peonidin and quercetin in cranberries may offer protection against cardiovascular disease by counteracting against cholesterol plaque formation in the heart and blood vessels.
+Further, these compounds help the human body lower LDL cholesterol levels and increase HDL-good cholesterol levels in the blood.

-• Research shows that cranberry juice consumption offers protection against gram negative bacterial infections such as E.coli in the urinary system by inhibiting bacterial attachment to the bladder and urethra.
+3. Research studies suggest that drinking cranberry juice can protect against gram-negative bacterial infections such as E.coli in the urinary system by inhibiting bacterial attachment to the bladder and urethral mucosal wall.

-• Also cranberry juice prevent formation plaque on the surface tooth by interfering with the ability of another gram negative bacteria, Streptococcus mutans to stick to the surface, thus preventing the development of cavities in a way similar to the action in preventing urinary tract infections.
+5. Further, the berries prevent plaque formation on the tooth enamel by interfering with the ability of another gram-negative bacterium, Streptococcus mutans, to stick to the tooth surface.
+It thus helps prevent the development of cavities.

-• Berries are also good source of many vitamins like vitamin C, vitamin A, beta carotene, lutein-zeaxanthin and folate and minerals like potassium and manganese.
+6. Also, the berries are also a good source of many vitamins like vitamin-C, vitamin-A, and folate and phenolics like ß-carotene, lutein, zeaxanthin, and minerals like potassium, and manganese.

-• Oxygen Radical Absorbance Capacity or ORAC (measurement of antioxidant strength of food items) demonstrates cranberry with an ORAC score of 9,584 units per 100 g, one of the highest in edible fruits.
+7. Oxygen Radical Absorbance Capacity or ORAC (measurement of the antioxidant strength of food items) demonstrates cranberry at an ORAC score of 9584 µmol TE units per 100 g, one of the highest among edible berries.

 Energy 46 Kcal 2.3%